sijms/go-ora/README.md

     - Use version 2 you will need to import github.com/sijms/go-ora/v2
     - V2 is more preferred for oracle servers 10.2 and above
     - See examples for more help
+### version 2.2.21: Lob for output parameters
+* Add new types for output parameter which is `go_ora.Clob` and `go_ora.Blob` used for receiving Clob and Blob from output parameters **_see clob example for more details_**
+* Fix some issue related to reading output parameters
+* Fix issue related to reading user defined type UDT
 ### version 2.2.19: improve lob reading with high prefetch rows value
 * Now Prefetch rows value is **_automatically calculated (when left with its default value = 25)_** according to column size